top of page

 Confidence isn’t just about what you say—it’s about how you show up.
 Regulating emotions and body language can help you exude assurance, even when you’re feeling uncertain.

 • Use power poses.
 Research shows that standing tall with open body language boosts confidence (and perception of competence).
+Stretch up your arms above your head or adopt the 'Wonderwoman' pose of hands on hips to feel energised.

 • Pause before reacting.
 If you feel overlooked or challenged, take a moment before responding.
 A composed reply carries more weight than a reactive one.